Characters: One Piece: The Seven Warlords of the Sea

 - Hello, Nurse!: To date, the only One Piece character to be truly immune to her charms is Luffy, due to being an Oblivious to Love Chaste Hero.

-- Jerkass: She's extremely selfish, arrogant and can be even cruel.
-She is willing to go over the Moral Event Horizon just to protect herself.
+- Jerkass: She's extremely selfish, arrogant, immature and even cruel.
+She's willing to go over the Moral Event Horizon just to protect herself.
 She has one hell of a Freudian Excuse, though.
 She just became the way she is due to sheer force of trauma.

 - Ki Attacks: She is the master of all forms of Haki and one of the few whom can use the Conqueror's Haki.
-While it's unknown if her kicks are fuelled by Armament Haki or simply brute strength, she can hurt and kill Logias Type with ease.
+While it's unknown if her kicks are fuelled by Armament Haki or simply brute strength, she can hurt and kill Logia types with ease.

 - Kick Chick

 - Kick the Dog: Played for laughs with examples of kitten/puppy/baby seal kicking.
 Not played for laughs with grandma defenestration and having her sisters try to kill Luffy's defenseless friend just to screw with him and almost succeed at it.